 BSc psychology, bsc biological sciences, md

-Dr. Moore is a family physician in Calgary who has special interest in Sports Medicine and primary care mental health.
+Dr. Moore is a family physician in Calgary.
 He is a proud born and raised Calgarian who completed degrees in Biological Sciences, and Psychology at the University of Calgary.
 He also worked as an EMT in Calgary for over a decade before moving to Edmonton to complete his MD at the University of Alberta.
-After completing his family medicine residency in Calgary, he has been working in a general practice with a focus in sports medicine and mental health in the Northwest.
+After completing his family medicine residency in Calgary, he has been working in a general practice with a focus in musculoskeletal and mental health.
 He enjoys working with patients through all aspects of their injuries from the acute phase, to the mental and physical components of rehabilitation, and through to the return to sport.

 His interests outside of medicine include playing all team sports, arguing about the best athletes of all time, exploring the mountains with his family, fitness, and playing music.

 Josh is a Certified Athletic Therapist and Strength and Conditioning Specialist originating from Winnipeg, Manitoba.
 In 2012, he graduated from the University of Manitoba with a Bachelor of Kinesiology, majoring in Athletic Therapy.